aromanino/tokenmanager/README.md

  router.get("/resource",tokenManager.checkAuthorization,function(req,res,next){

      // this is an endpoint authenticated accessible only with "admin, tokenTypeOne, TokenTypeTwo" tokens as
-     // described in the role { "URI":"/resource", "method":"GET",  "authToken":[admin, tokenTypeOne, TokenTypeTwo]}
+     // described in the role { "URI":"/resource", "method":"GET",  "authToken":["admin", "tokenTypeOne", "TokenTypeTwo"]}

   });

  router.post("/resource",tokenManager.checkAuthorization,function(req,res,next){

      // this is an API authenticated accessible  with "newAdmin" and "admin" tokens as described by the first role
-     // { "URI":"/resource", "method":"POST",  "authToken":[admin]} and the second role
+     // { "URI":"/resource", "method":"POST",  "authToken":["admin"]} and the second role
-     // { "URI":"/resource", "method":"POST",  "authToken":[newAdmin]} that extend the first.
+     // { "URI":"/resource", "method":"POST",  "authToken":["newAdmin"]} that extend the first.

   });
 ```

 #### <a name="downgradeRole"></a>`function downgradeRole(roles)`
-This function must be used to downgrade authorization between tokens and endpoints used by  *checkAuthorization* middleware
+This function must be used to downgrade authorization between tokens and endpoints.
-that verify token authorization for particular resources.

 The roles param is an array where each element is an object containing a single role.
 Single role object is defined as bellow: